-Australia ranks as one of the best places to live in the world by all indices of income, human development, healthcare and civil rights.
-The sixth-largest country in the world by land mass, its comparatively small population is concentrated in the highly-urbanised east of the Australian continent.
+Australia ranks as one of the best countries to live in the world by international comparisons of wealth, education, health and quality of life.
+The sixth-largest country by land mass, its population is comparatively small with most people living around the eastern and south-eastern coastlines.

 The country's first inhabitants, the Aboriginal people, are believed to have migrated from Asia tens of thousands of years before the arrival of British settlers in 1788.
 They now make up less than 3% of Australia's 23 million people.

 Years of mass immigration after the Second World War heralded sweeping demographic changes, making modern Australia one of the world's most multicultural countries.
 But migration continues to be a sensitive issue politically.

 In shaping its foreign and economic policy, Australia first looked to Europe and the US but in the last 20 years has developed stronger ties with Asia.
 It has acted as peacekeeper in the region sending missions to Solomon Islands, East Timor and Papua New Guinea.